opensouls/soul-engine/legacy-docs/docs/intro.md

 :::info

-`socialagi` is deprecated in favor of the the `@opensouls/core` package.
-The [Soul Engine](https://docs.souls.chat) is the best way to start building AI souls, and is now in alpha, [join our discord](https://discord.gg/opensouls) for access!
+`socialagi` is no longer actively maintained.
+Thank you for your support in the project.
+[Join the Open Souls mailing list](https://opensouls.beehiiv.com/subscribe) to be the first to hear about the next updates!

 :::